AND JESUS SAID TO HIM: "GO, AND DO THE SAME YOURSELF." (Luke 10:37)

 NEED HELP?
 CALL US.
 For Counselling & Assistance: Office Hours: 6801 7400 HELPLINE: 9188 9162

 Casework involving a foreign spouse

-Our casework services include providing social/legal assistance, counselling and befriending services to migrants and stateless persons.
+Our case management services include providing social/legal assistance, counselling and befriending services to migrants and stateless persons.
 Through our casework we also provide research data towards advocacy and awareness on migrant issues that will assist in solving the exploitation of migrants.
 In addition we network with Embassies, Government Offices (MOM, FSC, MCYS, etc.), NGOs and other groups that have resources to assist migrants/itinerants in their needs beyond ACMI’s capacity.
 These include the Catholic Lawyers Guild, Catholic Medical Guild, Good Shepherd Sisters, Clarity, Family Life Society, and others.

 Employers who are facing difficulties with their foreign workers can also contact us.